EmilDimanchev/EmilDim.github.io/_pages/home.md

 classes: wide
 title: Hello
 ---
-I research energy systems and the effects of climate and energy policies, using methods primarily from operations research.
+I work on improving the design of energy systems and climate policy using mathematical modeling primarily from the field of operations research.
 I am especially interested in addressing practical challenges in climate policy making and energy system planning by collaborating across disciplines.

 ## Bio